-Real estate investment trusts were established to allow small investors access to large income producing real estate assets, much like mutual funds provided access to stocks.
+Real estate investment trusts were established to allow small investors access to large income producing real estate assets, much like how mutual funds provide access to stocks.
 In doing so, REITs were giving a special tax designation used to cut their corporate taxes.

 In return for the corporate tax benefits, REITs must pay out 90% of their taxable income to shareholders in the form of dividends.
 While the REIT tax code simplifies things from a corporate perspective, this is where it gets confusing for shareholders.

-Each year, shareholders will receive a Form 1099-DIV that breaks down the dividend distribution into three categories: ordinary income, capital gains, and return of capital.
-To complicate things, each can be taxed at a different rate.
+Each year, shareholders receive Form 1099-DIV that breaks down that dividend distribution into three categories: ordinary income, capital gains, and return of capital.
+To complicate things, each distribution is taxed at a different rate.

 Since REITs are not taxed at the corporate level, dividends are taxed as ordinary income.
-This part of the dividend distribution is taxed at the shareholders marginal tax rate.
+Ordinary REIT dividend payments are marked on the 1099-DIV in Box 1a – Total Ordinary Dividends.
+This part of the dividend distribution is taxed at your marginal income tax rate.

-This is great for investors sitting in the lowest tax brackets.
-But can eliminate any advantage REITs have over other dividend stocks for higher income investors.
+This is great for investors sitting in the lower tax brackets.
+It, also, eliminates any advantage REITs have over other dividend stocks for higher income investors.

 This should not be confused with any qualified dividends, which are taxed as capital gains.